 While generally depicted as Plucky Comic Relief, the twins Fred and George can play some pretty sadistic pranks, including force-feeding a lizard firecrackers and shoving someone into a toilet for weeks on end.
 It's even revealed in the Defictionalized book Fantastic Beasts and Where to Find Them that they once beat an old pet Ron had to death for fun.
 To be fair, they were most likely kids at the time of that last one.
 Kids are pretty messed up.
 They probably fit much closer to the category of Jerk with a Heart of Gold - at least as they get into their teens.
 A lot of their more jerk-ish behavior seems to have happened pre-Book 1.

-They deliberately dropped a magical candy in front of Dudley Dursley, knowing the muggle has problems with over-eating just to see what would happen.
+They deliberately dropped a magical candy in front of Dudley Dursley, knowing the muggle has problems with over-eating and was on a forced diet just to see what would happen.
 It was Two-Ton Tongue Taffy; Mr. Weasley had to fix it.
-Wizarding law is supposed to protect muggles from that kind of magical prank (in fact, it's a direct violation of the department their father belongs to, and it's one of the few moments where Arthur scolds the twins.)
-They also test their joke products on First Years (11 year old kids, some of whom are muggle-born and had little experience with magic beforehand), sneak into the Hogwarts kitchen to get snacks (then lie about how hard it was to steal the treats, even though the House elves willingly give away food if someone asks), and center most of their other 'pranks' on Percy Weasley.
-Said pranks include stealing and enchanted Percy's Head Boy badge, bewitching snowballs to attack him, trying to lock Percy into a pyramid in Egypt (only stopped because their mother caught them in time), and sending dung to Percy's office after he gets a job in the Ministry.
-(All of this happens before Percy decides he would rather stick with the Ministry than believe in Dumbledore like the rest of his family.
-Once Percy severs ties, they continue to insult him and throw mashed parsnips at him during the one family dinner Percy attends in a 2 1/2 year period.
-Yet Percy is the only one who apologizes for being a prat.)
+Wizarding law is supposed to protect muggles from that kind of magical prank.
+In fact, it's a direct violation of the very department their father belongs to, and it's one of the few moments where Arthur scolds the twins, while their offered defense is they only chose him as the victim "because he's a great bullying git".
+They also test their joke products on first years, who are eleven year-old kids and, in some cases, muggle-borns with little experience with magic beforehand.
+By this time they've at least matured enough to both warn and pay those who act as test subjects.
+They regularly sneak into the Hogwarts kitchen to get snacks, then lie about how hard it was to steal the treats even though the House elves willingly give away food if someone asks.
+They center most of their other 'pranks' on Percy Weasley.
+Said pranks include stealing and enchanting Percy's Head Boy badge to say "Big Head Boy", bewitching snowballs to attack him, trying to lock Percy into a pyramid in Egypt, which was only stopped because their mother caught them in time, and sending dung to Percy's office after he gets a job in the Ministry.
+All of this happens before Percy decides he would rather stick with the Ministry than believe in Dumbledore like the rest of his family.
+Once Percy severs ties, they continue to insult him and throw mashed parsnips at him during the one family dinner Percy attends in a two and a half year period.
+Yet Percy is the only one who apologizes for being a prat.

 Walt Comeau of Richard Russo's novel Empire Falls is a grade-A Jerkass.